ubikorp/astro-lacking/src/content/post/mixtapes/2020-08-07-0121-so-we-won-t-forget.md

   artist_slug: devo
   notes: I know you know
 - sequence: 22
-  song: I'll Take You There
+  song: I’ll Take You There
   artist: The Staple Singers
   artist_slug: staple-singers
   notes: Such a groove